m-manu/go-find-duplicates/README.md

   -p, --parallelism uint8   extent of parallelism (defaults to number of cores minus 1) -t, --thorough            apply thorough check of uniqueness of files
                             (caution: this makes the scan very slow!)
+      --version             Display version (1.6.0) and exit (useful for incorporating this in scripts)

 For more details: https://github.com/m-manu/go-find-duplicates
 ```